 The Doctoral Consortium is intended for students who have a specific research proposal and some preliminary results, but who are still far from completing their dissertation.

-PACBB welcomes the submission of application papers with preference to the topics listed in the call for papers.
+PACBB welcomes the submission of papers and gives preference to the topics listed under the call.
 All submitted papers will undergo a thorough review process; each paper will be refereed by at least three experts in the field based on relevance, originality, significance, quality and clarity.

-PACBB papers must be formatted according to the Springer LNCS Template, with a maximum length of 8 pages in length, including figures and references.
+PACBB papers must be formatted according to the Springer LNNS Template, with a maximum length of 10 pages in length (6 pages for Doctoral Consortia), including figures and references.
 All proposed papers must be submitted in electronic form (PDF format) using the Paper Submission Page.

-Authors of selected papers from PACBB 2017 will be invited to submit an extended and improved version to special issue in diffetent journals.
+Authors of selected papers from PACBB will be invited to submit an extended and improved version to special issue in different journals.